The following topics are covered in this FAQ:

-All posts here are archived.
+All posts here are d.
 Even if you edit a post, any moderator or administrator of that forum can see the original content you posted.
-That archive cannot be erased except by an explicit administrative action from outside the forum software; it is "write-only".
+That cannot be erased except by an explicit administrative action from outside the forum software; it is "write-only".
 This provides you with both protection against claims by others (including moderators!) that you have posted something "bad" when you have not, and also protects the moderators against claims that they censored something when they did not.
 However, it also means that your accountability for your words is irrefutable.

 We refuse to "snow" you about claims about so-called "encryption" on messages here.
 A short primer - secure encryption requires at least one key that only you have.
 A stored password on the system is NOT sufficient, as that password can be easily looked up by the administrator, and once looked up the administrator can query the database directly for whatever he or she wants to look at.
 Thus, forums that claim to "encrypt" your email on the system are about as secure as someone putting a 10-cent lock on a suitcase.
 As such all data stored in THIS software is stored in plain text, and we make no claims that an administrator (someone with actual administrative access to the computer on which the software runs) cannot access anything here.
 If you need secure email, get a copy of PGP, learn how to use it, secure your private key on something only you have (e.g. a floppy disk or "dongle") and use that for your secure email transactions.
 If the system is compromised by an intruder, or if the administrator needs or wants to get to any content stored here, he or she can.